 Try to soothe this experience for your dog.
 You should start mixing his regular food with the new vegan food for at least one week.
 If he is adjusting fine, then the second week you can change the proportion.
 Add more vegan food and less meat-based food.
 In the third week, if you don’t notice anything unusual with your dog’s skin or intestinal behavior, you can go for a fully plant-based diet.

-Throughout transition, supervising your dog is a must.
+Throughout the transition, supervising your dog is a must.
 Start including his new food with a piecemeal approach and watch his reaction closely.

 Dogs transitioning from meat consumption to a vegetarian or vegan diet need supervision.
 You need to watch closely your dog to know whether he is adjusting correctly or not.
 Remember your dog is one of a kind: all animals are different and their nutritional needs can variate from one to another.
 If you notice any digestive problem or odd behavior, you should check with your vet asap.